Buildstarted/buildstarted.com/_posts/2010-12-02-modelbinderproviders-automatic-binding-your-models-is-easy-as-pie.md

 title: Modelbinderproviders automatic binding your models is easy as pie
 ---

-<p>One of the things I really like about MVC is it's ability to know things.
+One of the things I really like about MVC is it's ability to know things.
 You don't have to tell it anything, it just <strong>knows</strong>.
 How does it do this?
 How can MVC automagically know that a request for <strong>/home/index</strong> should go to the <strong>HomeController.Index</strong>?
 It's magic.
-No, really, it's magic!</p>
+No, really, it's magic!

-<p>Darn, thought I had you there.
+Darn, thought I had you there.
 MVC uses a <a href='http://en.wikipedia.org/wiki/Convention_over_configuration'>Convention over configuration</a> software design paradigm.
 This basically means we don't have to configure everything if we follow a certain pattern.
-This allows us to imply certain behaviors based on the construction of our code rather than implicitly writing it.</p>
+This allows us to imply certain behaviors based on the construction of our code rather than implicitly writing it.

-<p>One of the things I noticed when playing with MVC was that I found myself always writing ModelBinders.
+One of the things I noticed when playing with MVC was that I found myself always writing ModelBinders.
 I wrote a <a href='http://buildstarted.com/2010/09/12/custom-model-binders-in-mvc-3-with-imodelbinder/'>previous article</a> on the subject.
 But suffice to say I always had to make sure I added the new ModelBinder that I wrote to the Binders list in <strong>ModelBinders.Binders.Add()</strong>.
-I didn't care for this so I wrote a <strong>ModelBinderProvider</strong> that will automagically look for my model binders whenever I needed them.</p>
+I didn't care for this so I wrote a <strong>ModelBinderProvider</strong> that will automagically look for my model binders whenever I needed them.

-<h2>Design</h2>
+##Design

-<p>First, I needed some sort of design pattern that would make it easy for my ModelBinder to find my custom bindings.
+First, I needed some sort of design pattern that would make it easy for my ModelBinder to find my custom bindings.
 I settled on a <strong>&lt;Model&gt;ModelBinder</strong> naming convention.
-Here's a quick sample.</p>
+Here's a quick sample.

 <pre><code>public class User {
     public string Name {get;set;}